 2) There is no obligation to maintain user-user relationships.
 Irrespective of the number of people in your network, users only maintain their relationship with the feed.
 This has other problems, though, which are mentioned below.

 3) Dunbar’s number applies to contexts where relationships require significant investment, especially real world interactions.
-Fringe relationships can easily exist online without continued need for investment or reciprocation.
+Fringe relationships can easily exist online without the continued need for investment or reciprocation.

 In general, Twitter as a communication network doesn’t seem to struggle with reverse network effects.